 With 74 acres and four miles of shoreline along Lake Washington, the Union Bay Natural Area is a public wildlife area just a stone’s throw away from the shopping mecca of University Village.
 Gorgeous grasslands and wetlands combined with the backdrops of Husky Stadium, Lake Washington and Mount Rainier add to the diverse fall scenery.
-A popular bird watching destination, bring the binoculars and either a heavy duty jogging stroller or a backpack for the wee ones, as the gravel trails tend to get muddy this time of year.
-Plenty of parking is available at the adjacent Center for Urban Horticulture.
+A popular bird watching destination, bring the binoculars and either a heavy-duty jogging stroller or a backpack for the wee ones, as the gravel trails tend to get muddy during the fall season.

-3501 NE 41st Street
+3501 N.E.
+41st St.

-Seattle, Wa 98105
+Seattle, WA 98105

-2300 Arboretum Drive East
+2300 Arboretum Dr. E.

-Seattle, Wa 98112
+Seattle, WA 98112

-Mount Baker Byway
+Mount Baker Scenic Byway

-Beginning just west of Bellingham and winding up to the breathtaking Artist Point, the Mount Baker Byway is the only road to Mount Baker, a destination in and of itself, offering adventure for the kids along the way.
+Beginning just west of Bellingham and winding up to the breathtaking Artist Point, the Mount Baker Scenic Byway is the only road to Mount Baker, a destination in and of itself, offering adventure for the kids along the way.
+Psst!
 Make sure you’ve got plenty of room on your camera’s memory card.

 —Kristina Moy & Allison Ellis